michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.5.5 =
+- Fixed a bug that incorrect categories were displayed when creating a new product search and item search unit.
 - Added support for the Australia locale.
 - Added support for the locales of Mexico and Brazil for the search units.